 The kitchen was wide, warm and well-lit.
 A set of stoves ran along the back wall, and in the corner loomed a massive hearth, big enough to roast a boar.
 Uncle Locke stood at a wooden table in the room's center, slicing away at several slabs of red meat.
 The older man handled his butcher's cleaver with such ferocity, it was like a glimpse into his former life.
 But of course, he never spoke of the war.
 Neither did Father, for that matter.

 Nahlia greeted her uncle and began filling her serving tray with bread and soup.
-As her body performed its routine tasks, her mind returned to faraway lands, of dreams and adventure as a powerful Aeon.
+As her body performed its routine tasks, her mind returned to faraway lands, to dreams and adventure as a powerful Aeon.
 The hours passed by uneventful as the patrons came and went.
 Before long, the bustling dinner crowd dwindled down to only a handful of tables.

 Nahlia was walking past one of these groups when a boy came clattering through the doors of the inn.
 He shot past her and flung himself into one of the long oak stools amongst the other field workers.
 What was his name again?
 Will?
 Wilhelm?
 It was so hard to remember.
 The other farmers just called him 'boy,' despite the fact that he was well over sixteen with the first signs of a blonde beard sprouting on his face.

 "What's with you?"
 One man said through a mouthful of bread.

 "I saw them again," Will announced to the inn in general.